Table of Contents

 - Good lighting

 Remove the lash strip from the package and gently bend back and forth.
 This helps loosen up the lash strip, making it more pliable.
 Hold lashes at one of the outer ends of the lash band to prevent damage to the lashes.
 Now, place lashes directly above the lash line.
 Lashes should begin a few millimeters away from the inner corner of your eye.
 Cut the outer ends to fit the length of an eyelid with small scissors.

 Step 2: Applying adhesive

 - Put a thin amount on the band evenly but put just a little extra on the ends.

-- Find a clear adhesive instead of black one to avoid messing up.
+- Find a clear adhesive instead of a black one to avoid messing up.

 - As they’re drying, bend the strip into a C shape and wiggle back and forth to make band flexible.